Car Insurance With Theft Cover

 Does car insurance cover car theft?

 Tata AIG comprehensive plan is what you need if your car is stolen and you have to file a claim for it.

-Things to keep in mind when making a travel insurance claim
+Things to keep in mind when making a car insurance claim

 Vehicle thefts are among some of the most underreported crimes in India, with over 100 vehicles stolen every day in some urban areas.
 In Delhi alone, over 40,000 cases of motor vehicle theft were reported in 2018.
 The situation isn’t that much better in rural areas and tier-II cities either.
 And unfortunately, in many cases, stolen cars are never recovered.

 A situation like this can have a considerable impact on your finances if you do not have an insurance policy.
 However, it is crucial to understand that just any policy will not help here.
 A mandatory third-party insurance policy can shield car owners in critical circumstances such as a road accident that causes injury to other road users.
 But a comprehensive plan is what you need if your car is stolen and you have to file a claim for it.